v4iv/theleakycauldronblog/src/pages/blog/scraping-dynamic-single-page-websites-with-scrapy-and-selenium.md

 * This is not a scrapy tutorial for beginners, I'll assume some familiarity
 * A dummy page to be scraped, the links that have to be scraped has the class "ng-binding"
-* A scrapy project has been set up and blank spider script is ready, wherein our code goes.
+* A scrapy project has been set up and a blank spider script is ready, wherein our code goes.

 ## Setting up Geckodriver